Tswagerman/X-Tech/README.md

 ### 3. Data Visualization

 The script will generate and display visualizations of saccades by creating scatterplots that display their positions on the screen.
 These saccades are color-coded based on their duration relative to all the saccades detected.
 In addition a heatmap of the density of the saccades is plotted.
+The following data is a visualization of Data/preprocessed/gaze_data1_Thomas.csv
 ![alt text](https://github.com/Tswagerman/X-Tech/blob/main/Data/processed/results_saccade%20location_heatmap.png)

 ## File Structure